Condo maintenance fees are the price you pay for a hassle-free, amenity-filled lifestyle. So what exactly do they cover and how much do they cost?

 The Bank of Canada announced ultra-low rates to stay as the economy recovers from the devastating COVID-19 impact.
 As unemployment rates increased to 9.4 percent, it was critical that Canadians needed help.
 The Bank of Canada has confirmed these low rates will stay well into 2022 to ensure a stable recovery.

-Wanting to buy a condo in your 20's is a great long-term investment and will benefit you in the future.
-You will no longer have to pay monthly rental fees and instead start building your own equity over time.
+Buying a condo in your twenties is a great long-term investment and will benefit you in the future.
+You'll be able to stop paying those monthly rental fees and instead start building your own equity over time.